 - 1 tsp white peppercorns

 - 2 cups fresh dill

-- 2 lb salmon sushi-grade
+- 2 lb salmon sushi-grade, skin on

 - Pumpernickel or rye bread

 - Capers drained

 - Cream cheese softened